josdem/hugo/content/techtalk/refactoring/replace_error_code_with_exception.md

 }
 ```

-Now refactor, first we change AmountValidator to throw an exception if user has not funds
+Now refactor, first we change AmountValidator to throw an exception if user has no funds

 ```java
 package com.josdem.refactoring;